Skip to content

 Additional information:

-If the job times out or is canceled, after_script commands are not executed.
+If the job times out or is canceled, the after_script commands are not executed.

 artifacts

 Use artifacts to specify which files to save as job artifacts.
-Job artifacts are a list of files and directories attached to the job upon execution.
+Job artifacts are a list of files and directories that are attached to the job when it runs.

 By default, jobs automatically download all artifacts created by previous jobs within the same stage.